-Have SOME QUESTIONS ABOUT CONVEYANCING?? – 0419 305 701 – PHONE OUR CONVEYANCING LINE AND SPEAK WITH CHOLM, OUR CONVEYANCING LAWYER.
+Have SOME QUESTIONS ABOUT CONVEYANCING?? – 0419 305 701 – PHONE OUR CONVEYANCING LINE AND SPEAK WITH CHOLM, OUR CONVEYANCING MANAGER.

 OUR TEAM OF Conveyancing LAWYERS will provide you with the highest standard of legal conveyancing advice in a personal and friendly manner.

 The purchase or sale of property is likely to be one of the biggest financial transactions of your life.
 The transfer of property from seller to purchaser is governed by many complex rules, regulations and legislation and the consequences of making a mistake throughout the process severe and costly.
 At RobertsLaw we make buying and selling property as stress-free as possible.
 Our conveyancing lawyers have a combined 70 years of experience in Conveyancing and Property Law in Queensland, which allows us to expertly guide you through all aspects of your sale or purchase.